Painter license requirements by state: A comprehensive guide

 Indiana

-While some contractors are required to be licensed at a locally in Indiana, only plumbers require licensing at the state level.
+While some contractors must be licensed locally in Indiana, only plumbers require licensing at the state level.
 There is no painter license requirement in Indiana.
-Learn more about Indiana business owners' requirements.
+However, all businesses in Indiana must register with the Secretary of State’s office.

 Iowa